Danevirke Museum

 How long should I spend visiting?

-A visit typically takes about 2-3 hours, allowing time to explore exhibits and engage with educational materials.
+A visit typically takes around two to three hours, allowing time to fully engage with the exhibits and educational materials.

 Is photography allowed?